 This post was originally published in 2016 as part of our “Prevent This” series, which is why it contains images of children not socially distancing.
 The interesting thing for us was how the content was still largely applicable – so we tweaked our opening and closing paragraphs and have re-issued it for BTS2020!

 Back to School is arguably the most expensive time of year for families.
 How can you make sure you only spend what is necessary?
 By asking and answering the same two questions you did before the pandemic, and then ranking potential purchases from highest to lowest DIMS® (Does It Make Sense) Score.

-If everyone in your family takes the hour required to answer these three questions, and generates a DIMS (Does It Make Sense) Score for every potential purchase on their wish-list (it takes less than two minutes), you cannot help but save time and money.
+If everyone in your family takes the hour or so required to answer the three below-noted questions, for all of the potential purchases on their BTS wish-list (it takes less than three minutes to calculate the DIMS Score), you cannot help but save time and money.

 2) What do I need to buy?
 What is the dress code at my school?
 Can I get from one weekend to the next without having to do laundry?
 Do I have location and/or weather specific wardrobe requirements?
-Am I going to a new school which requires every student to have Scientific Calculators, art-smocks, gym shoes…
+Am I going to a new school which requires every student to have Scientific Calculators, art-smocks, separate gym shoes…

 3) Which items on my wish-list generate the highest DIMS (Does It Make Sense) Scores?
 Almost everyone will have more wish-list than back-to-school budget.
 By calculating the DIMS® Score for every potential purchase, you can prioritize which items should be bought first.
 10/10?
 Could be a “need”.
 6/10?
 Sounds like a “want”.